 A missing core narrative across the exhibit leads to anthropocentric takeaways and a lack of critical reflection.

-Inspire visitors to engage with, and see themselves as part of the natural landscape.
+engage with, and see themselves as part of the natural landscape.

 Provide connected, dynamic activities to help visitors actively immerse in and identify with nature.